People, exhibits and prizewinners at key intercolonial and international exhibitions 1854-1889, and the buildings that housed Victorian exhibitions.

 From 1854 Victorians were involved in displays in Melbourne and in exhibitions overseas.
 Victoria's exhibitions gave locals an opportunity to view a range of products and produce made in Australia, and new products from abroad.
 They were also a way of getting together local exhibits suitable for display at overseas exhibitions, to promote local skills and industry.

 This guide includes information about the major intercolonial and international exhibitions held in Melbourne between 1854 and 1888.
 It also provides information about key overseas exhibitions where Victorians showcased their wares.
-It will help you.

 This guide provides links to published exhibition catalogues and official records.
 These books list individual exhibitors from each country, and their exhibits.
 The official records include the names of award winners.